kardianos/vendor-spec/README.md

 ```
 struct {
 	// Comment is free text for human use.
+Example "Revision abc123 introduced
+	// changes that are not backwards compatible, so leave this as def876."
-	Comment string
+	Comment string `json:"comment"`

 	Package []struct {
 		// Vendor import path.
 Example "rsc.io/pdf".
 		// go get <Vendor> should fetch the remote vendor package.
-		Vendor string
+		Vendor string `json:"vendor"`

 		// Package path as found in GOPATH.
 		// Examples: "path/to/mypkg/internal/rsc.io/pdf".